-This year a lot of athletic guys discovered the benefits of massage guns.
+This year a lot of athletes discovered the benefits of massage guns.
 These devices used to be an athletic recovery and stress-relief secret kept on the down-low by pro athletes and sports therapists.
 Now, these tools are being adopted by everyone from casual runners to occasional weightlifters.
 The massage gun market is currently dominated by one brand: Theragun.
-However, thanks to the high price tag (a Theragun massage gun costs between $350 and $600), a lot of athletes have gone looking for reasonably priced Theragun alternatives.
+However, thanks to the high price tag (a Theragun massage gun costs between $300 and $600), a lot of athletes have gone looking for reasonably priced Theragun alternatives.

 What Are The Best Theragun Alternatives?